uuujf/IterAvg/README.md

-# Obtain Adjustable Regularization for Free by Iterate Averaging
+# Obtain Adjustable Regularization for Free via Iterate Averaging

 A PyTorch implementation for the experiments in the paper: